-It is important that individuals and groups who provide care to babies and young children be aware of the risks of choking.
+Anyone who provides care to babies and young children must be aware of the risks of choking.

-Babies and young children are at high risk of choking because:
+Babies and young children are at high risk of choking because they:

-- they have less practice controlling food in their mouths;
+- Have less practice controlling food in their mouths

-- they explore the world by putting small objects into their mouths.
+- Explore the world by putting small objects into their mouths

-If a child has difficulty chewing or swallowing, they are at an even greater risk for choking.
+If a child has a medical condition that affects chewing or swallowing, they are at an even greater risk for choking.
 Talk to the child’s parent or a health care provider to find out what foods are safe for that child.

 What is choking?

 Choking is when something becomes stuck in a person’s airway, making them unable to breathe.
 If the airway is partly blocked, the body tries to clear the airway by coughing.
 If the airway is completely blocked, the stuck item must be removed or the child will not be able to breathe and could die.

 Choking can also happen when foods or objects get stuck in the voice box, vocal chords, lungs or esophagus.

 What do I do if a child chokes?

-If a child is turning blue and cannot speak or cough, take appropriate action as outlined in your health and safety procedures.
+If a child is turning blue and cannot speak or cough, follow your organization’s health and safety procedures.
 The child should then be seen by a health care professional.

 If a child is coughing and able to talk, stay calm and encourage them to cough the object or food out.

 Go to the emergency room right away or call 9-1-1 if the coughing continues, or if a child has symptoms such as retching, vomiting or wheezing.
 Tell the emergency staff what you think the child choked on.

-Immediate medical attention is needed if a child chokes on batteries or dried peas or beans, even if they seem fine.
+A child needs immediate medical attention if they choke on batteries, dried peas or beans, even if they seem fine.
 Batteries contain strong chemicals that can burn a child if they are swallowed.
 Dried peas and beans swell when they absorb water, causing a more complete airway blockage.

 What are common causes of choking in children?